How to Create Good Teams?

 Great leaders must have emotional intelligence; they treat people as humans and not just living machines.
 Great leaders recognize that not everyone is motivated the same.
 Team players can thrive when they work together towards a common goal.
 Influential leaders will accept and embrace differences in work styles and motivational styles.

-Motivate With Positivity
+Motivate with Positivity

 Great leaders believe that you can get more flies from honey than vinegar; positive reinforcement is more effective in shaping behavior than negative reinforcement.
 Don't criticize your team members for their mistakes.
 Instead, encourage positive team culture by highlighting your team members' good behaviors and events and facilitating them to do so more.
 In motivating your team, positive reinforcement is more effective than punishing people who make mistakes.